Why Does My Water Taste Like Chlorine

 The first step is to let the tap water run for a few minutes before drinking it.
 This will allow the chlorine to evaporate out of the water, reducing its taste and smell.
 If you have a carbon filter or pitcher-style filter, this will also help reduce the chlorine levels in your drinking water.

-See also Is Distilled Water And Boiled Water The Same
+See also What Is The Ph Value Of Distilled Water

 Using a refrigerator filter is another great way to reduce chlorine levels in your drinking water.
 Refrigerator filters typically contain activated carbon or other materials that remove chlorine from the water as it passes through the filter.
 This can help significantly reduce the taste and smell of chlorine in your drinking water.